AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md

 >[!TIP]
 >
->To create an email, see&nbsp; [Send an Email Blast](../../../../getting-started/quick-wins/send-an-email.md).
+>To create an email, see  [Send an Email Blast](../../../../getting-started/quick-wins/send-an-email.md).

 In the emails, use these tokens: